-- 23. External Access.
-Access to Defence resources, by a partner organisation using a logical private network. - 24.
-Offsite Work.
+41. Offsite Work.
 Work undertaken in any location that would not be recognised as a usual workplace or one where Defence would not normally conduct day-to-day official business.
-Examples of this type of work may include work undertaken at home, during travel, in a hotel or conference centre, or by a Defence employee at a Defence Industry Security Program (DISP) member's premises.
+Examples of this type of work may include work undertaken at home, during official travel, in a hotel or conference centre, or by a Defence employee at a Defence contractor's premises.
 It does not include work conducted on operations and exercises (with the exception of approval processes for the conduct of classified work in accommodation areas such as barracks.)
-Refer to DSPF Principle 70 Working Offsite. - 25.
-Remote Access.
-Access to a Defence standalone computer or network from outside of either the normal office environment or a home-based site.
-Remote access is characterised by: - a. the provision of an information and communications technology (ICT) device that implements Australian Signals Directorate (ASD)-approved encryption in order to permit offsite work on official information that is not for public release: or b. accessing a system or desktop session of any classification from an external network via an accredited gateway.
+Refer to DSPF Principle 70 - Working Offsite.